Seven Links Bloggers Project

-I was recently invited by Bec from Bec's Expat Life to take part in the Seven Links Bloggers Project.
+I was recently invited by Bec from Bec's Expat Life (unfortunately this blog is no longer accessible) to take part in the Seven Links Bloggers Project.
 This is an opportunity for bloggers to share some of their posts again with their readers under seven specific headings.
 Then to nominate some other bloggers to take part in the same project.

 I've been aware of this project for a while and have been enjoying re-reading the posts of some of the blogs I follow and with some, I've only recently found, reading their posts for the first time.
 I was therefore pretty excited to be invited to take part myself and have enjoyed looking back at my own posts and finding ones that I believe fit the categories listed.

 I would have to nominate my post on the Bukit Brown cemetery.
 This has become one of my most popular posts given the publicity this cemetery has received in recent months and also thanks to my piece being subsequently included on a local Singapore history website.
 The reason why I think this post fits this category though is that this is probably one of the most beautiful places I've visited since moving to Singapore.
 To me its beauty is in its isolation, peacefulness and the way in which mother nature has claimed it, in part, back for herself.

 I'm actually including my top two most popular posts here as my run away winner for this was not actually written by me but by my fiance!
 Both my top two posts do however have a link in that they both relate to drinking spots in Singapore.
 Clearly very popular Internet searches.
 Top Five Chill Out Bars in the Lion City proved so successful that within a few days of first being posted it had already stormed ahead of anything that I had written and it continues to do so.